AGTTeam/MonoPriData/README.md

 I have started labelling the start of each chapter with its title as well as which Youtube video in Soul Reaper’s playlist corresponds to said chapter.
 I will continue to do so to make it easier for anyone to find to have more context for the lines.

+A note on text color: Whenever %_dc[?,?,?] is inserted it will change the color of all following test until the end of text box or until another color code is inserted.
+There are five colors used for the text throughout the game: Red [196,0,0], Green [0,196,0], Blue [0,0,196], Yellow [199,133,84], White.
+Each number in the code represents a color value, so [Red,Green,Blue].
+Remember RGB and it will be easy to know which color the text is.
+As for the uses for each color, White is the standard dialogue text color used throughout the game.
+I don't believe there is ever an instance of white text being mixed with another color.
+The other four are used for the mission instructions.
+What I call yellow, but which is actually more an orangey brown color, is the standard text color for the mission instructions.
+Red denotes an enemy.
+Green is used for items.
+And Blue is used for the number of enemies or items that must be defeated or obtained respectively.
+Due to a difference in word order, the English translation often needs to change the color of the text immediately at the start of the line.
+The starting text color for each text box isn't always yellow in the Japanese.
+Also, make sure the final punctuation is always rendered in the yellow color.
+This will often require a separate color code just for the punctuation.

 Japanese tends to use a person’s name far more often than in English, so feel free to remove people’s names from the translation when unnecessary or awkward.